-- Encourage victim to remain calm and keep eyes open until they can be flushed.
+- Encourage the person to remain calm and keep his or her eyes open until they can be flushed.
 Closing the eyes traps the chemical in and does further damage.

-- Flush eyes generously with water.
-Have the person keep eyes open during flushing.
+- Flush eyes generously with water for 15 to 20 minutes.
+Make sure the person keeps their eyes open during flushing.

-The eye will often clean itself of debris with tearing, so no treatment is needed until you're certain that the object cannot be removed by itself.
+The eye often cleans itself of debris with tearing, so no treatment is needed until you are certain the object cannot be removed by itself.

 - Have him or her lift the upper eyelid up and out over the lower lid.
-Then have him roll eyes around.
+Then have the person roll their eyes around.

 - Flush the eyes generously with water.
 Have the person keep eyes open during flushing.

-- Repeat steps #2 and #3 until object is eliminated.
+- Repeat the previous steps until the object is eliminated.

-- Follow up with a doctor to make sure all debris is gone and the eye has not been scratched or damaged.
+- Follow up with a doctor to make sure all debris is gone and the eyes have not been scratched or damaged.

 First aid care for a blow to the eyes includes:

-- Gently place a cold compress over the eye.
-Do not put ice directly on skin but use a cloth in between ice and skin.
+- Gently place a cold compress over the eye in five to 10 minute intervals.
+Do not place ice directly on skin; use a cloth in between the ice and skin.

 First aid care for cuts or punctures includes:

-- Cover the eye with an eye shield, or if not available, the bottom half of a paper cup will do.
-Tape the shield gently over eye to secure on face.
+- Cover the eye with an eye shield, or if not available, the bottom half of a paper cup.
+Tape the shield gently over eye to secure on the face.